 Hello World,

-I'm a computational biologist whose research spans precision oncology and biodefense.
+I'm a computational biologist and complex systems scientist whose research spans precision oncology and biodefense.
 The central question driving my work is how biological systems fail, adapt, and resist intervention.

 As a co-founder and chief scientific officer at NNOXX—a spin-out from the Harrington Discovery Institute at Case Western—I led the development of novel digital and molecular biosensors, taking a first-to-market technology from concept to commercialization.